 - Remove spoiled food from the refrigerator and cabinets.
 Someone with Alzheimer’s may look for snacks but lack the judgment or sense of taste to stay away from spoiled foods.

-- Remove valuable items that could be misplaced or hidden by the person, like important papers, checkbooks, charge cards, jewelry, and keys.
+- Remove valuable items that could be misplaced or hidden by the person, like important papers, checkbooks, charge cards, jewelry, cell phones, and keys.

 - People with Alzheimer’s often hide, lose, or throw away mail.
 If this is a serious problem, consider getting a post office box.
 If you have a yard with a fence and a locked gate, place your mailbox outside the gate.